> Legacy Category

 This category explores cloud cost as architecture feedback, highlighting the risks of GPU and inference cost, token-budget blindness, egress surprises, and why teams often notice capacity forecasting errors too late.

-Incidents in Cloud, GPU and FinOps
+Episodes in Cloud, GPU and FinOps

 Cloud Bill Learned Multiplication